Shahzad Khalil: Career

 Khalil was not only an intelligent TV director but he had a great personality.
-He gained fame in a very short period of time as a result of the dramas he directed for Pakistan television.
+He gained fame in a very short period of time as a result of the dramas he directed for Pakistan television (PTV).
 He was first recognised as a director for his TV serial Teesra Kinara in 1980 in which several legendary actors including Sahira Kazmi, Usman Peerzada, Rahat Kazmi, Shafi Mohammad, and Jamil Fakhri starred.
 Shahzad Khalil met Badar Khalil when she played the title role in the drama Bi Jamalo which he directed.
 They later married and have two children.

 Shahzad Khalil's classic drama Tanhaiyaan was aired in 1985.
 Veteran actors cast in this serial included: Shehnaz Sheikh, Marina Khan, Badar Khalil, Azra Sherwani, Asif Raza Mir, Behroze Sabzwari, Qazi Wajid, Jamshed Ansari, Yasmeen Ismail, Durdana Butt, Mohammad Yousaf, Sultana Zafar, Subhani Ba Younas, and Imtiaz Ali.
 Haseena Moin who wrote Tanhaiyaan said: "The experience of working with Shehzad was wonderful.
 He was a thorough gentleman and extremely good in his work."